 (FAYEZ NURELDINE/AFP/Getty Images)

 Tehran can hardly be expected to be cavalier about a potential military conflict with Washington, especially given the disproportionate advantage of the United States and the devastation that such a conflict could inflict on Iran's economy, its populace and, potentially, its government.
-But caution aside, a broader conflict is not beyond the realm of possibility, what with the countries' mutual hostility and mistrust, lack of communication channels to quickly resolve a conflict, and the organizational structure of Iran's forces — units of which have a major incentive to strike while the iron is hot.
+But caution aside, a broader conflict is not beyond the realm of possibility.
+A Stratfor map shows the distribution and positions of major Iranian and U.S. military bases in the region....

 To empower members to confidently understand and navigate a continuously changing and complex global environment.